Flotares/CustomJLMessage/README.md

 4. Drag *CustomJLMessage-1.0.jar*, *Vault.jar* and *the permission plugins' .jar* into your plugins folder
 5. Reload the server

+## Config
+You can find the *config.yml* at */plugins/CustomJLMessage*.
+Here you can modify your custom message.
+You can find more info about the formatting in the *config.yml* file!

 ## Depedencies
 To run this plugin you will need [Vault](https://dev.bukkit.org/projects/vault) and some permission plugin which also uses vault!
 You can find some permission plugins at the vault bukkit page!